 As the kolkhozes and state farms develop, their production ties with each other and with local industrial enterprises will grow stronger.
-The practice of iointly organising various enterprises will expand.
+The practice of jointly organising various enterprises will expand.
 This will ensure a fuller and more balanced use of manpower and production resources throughout the year, raise the productivity of social labour and enhance the living and cultural standards of the population.
-Agrarian-industrial gradually emerge wherever associations will economically expedient, in which, given appropriate specialisation and co-operation of agricultural and industrial enterprises, agriculture will combine organically with the industrial processing of its produce.
+Agrarian-industrial associations will gradually emerge wherever economically expedient, in which, given appropriate specialisation and co-operation of agricultural and industrial enterprises, agriculture will combine organically with the industrial processing of its produce.

 As production in collective and state farms develops and social relations within them advance, agriculture rises to a higher level, affording the possibility of transition to communist farms of production and distribution.
-The kolkhozes will draw level in economic conditions with nationally-owned agricultural the enterprises.
+The kolkhozes will draw level in economic conditions with the nationally-owned agricultural enterprises.
 They will turn into highly developed mechanised farms.
 By virtue of high labour productivity all kolkhozes will become economically powerful.
-Kolkhoz adequately provided be and their members will requirements fully satisfied out of collective-farm production.
+Kolkhoz members will be adequately provided and their requirements fully satisfied out of collective-farm production.
 They will have the services of catering establishments, bakeries, laundries, kindergartens and nurseries, clubs, libraries, and sports grounds.
-The payment of labour will be the same as at nationallyowned enterprises; they, will enjoy all forms of social security pensions, holidays, etc;) out of kolkhoz and state funds.
+The payment of labour will be the same as at nationally-owned enterprises; they, will enjoy all forms of social security pensions, holidays, etc;) out of kolkhoz and state funds.